A detainee is dead after officials say a shooter fired ‘indiscriminately’ at a Texas ICE facility. Here’s what we know

 Have authorities revealed a motive?

-A motive for the shooting has not been identified, though FBI Director Kash Patel said “an initial review of the evidence shows an idealogical motive behind this attack.”
+A motive for the shooting has not been identified, though FBI Director Kash Patel said “an initial review of the evidence shows an ideological motive behind this attack.”

 The FBI director shared a photo of shell casings he said were found at the scene, including one with “ANTI-ICE” written on it with blue ink.